tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/07_invocation_and_bytecode.md

 ## Code Examples

-Right, so we've had a refresher on bytecode, now lets have a look at the bytecode produced for some examples.
+Lets have a look at the bytecode produced for some examples.

 We're going to look at the bytecode for four distinct blocks of functionality based on the example we looked at in lambdas vs closures section.